-Cumin or Cuminum cyminum is main ingredient in Jeerakadyarishtam.
+Cumin or Cuminum cyminum is the main ingredient in Jeerakadyarishtam.
 It has anti-inflammatory action especially for uterine muscles.
 Other important ingredients are Illicium verum, Woodfordia fruticosa, Cyperus rotundus, Myristica fragrans, Syzygium aromaticum, Zingiber officinale, Pogostemon cablin, Trachispermum roxburghianum, Cinnamomum verum, Mesua ferrea, Elettaria cardamomum, etc.

 Pharmacological action of:

-Main ingredient is cumin in Jeerakadyarishtam, which is digestive and carminative in action.
+The main ingredient is cumin in Jeerakadyarishtam, which is digestive and carminative in action.
 Other herbs present in Jeerakadyarishtam have approximate same action as of cumin.
 Jeerakadyarishtam is very beneficial in vata and pitta disorders as it allays pain and reduces burning sensation.

 According to some modern experts, it is appetizer so it is well used in loss of appetite and other digestive problems such as indigestion or anorexia.
 Moreover, it aids in eliminations of toxins accumulated inside the body by improving liver metabolism as well as cellular metabolism.